This Kiss (Faith Hill song)

 "This Kiss" is a song by American country music singer Faith Hill from her third studio album Faith.
 It was written by Beth Nielsen Chapman, Robin Lerner and Annie Roboff, and produced by Hill and Byron Gallimore.
-It was released on February 23, 1998, as the album's first single.
+It was released on February 23, 1998, as the album's lead single.

-The song became a crossover hit, reaching number one on the American and Canadian country charts and peaking within the top 10 on both the US Billboard Hot 100 and the Billboard Adult Contemporary chart.
-Outside the US, it reached number four in Australia, number 13 in the United Kingdom, and number 24 in Canada, while also charting within the top 30 in Austria and Sweden.
-"This Kiss" was nominated for two Grammy Awards for Best Female Country Vocal Performance and Best Country Song at the 41st Annual Grammy Awards, losing both to "You're Still the One" by Canadian singer Shania Twain.
+"This Kiss" became a crossover hit, topping the American and Canadian country charts, peaking at number seven on the US Billboard Hot 100, and reaching number 24 on the Canadian RPM 100 Hit Tracks chart.
+Outside North America, the song reached number four in Australia and entered the top 30 in Austria, Sweden, and the United Kingdom.
+It was nominated for two Grammy Awards for Best Female Country Vocal Performance and Best Country Song at the 41st Annual Grammy Awards, losing both to "You're Still the One" by Canadian singer Shania Twain.

 Critical reception

 Billboard noted the song as "brilliantly produced" and explained further that "this uptempo tune boasts clever lyrics and an infectious melody that are extremely radio-friendly."
 They complimented Faith Hill's vocal performance as "passionate, jubilant, and thoroughly appealing."
 In 2024, Rolling Stone ranked the song at number 118 on its "200 Greatest Country Songs of All Time" ranking.